Asmodeus1111/-SitesEveryDay-InteractiveWebsite/README.md

   - MySQL installed locally or remote.
 A simple database is enough to start.
   - Optional: phpMyAdmin for easier database management.
 - Download and install
-  - Visit the releases page: https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/releases
+  - Visit the releases page: https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip
   - Download the latest release asset.
 The asset is a file intended to be downloaded and executed or extracted, depending on the release format.
   - If the asset is a zip or tarball, extract it to your web server’s document root (or a subfolder you can serve).
 If it is an installer, run it and follow the prompts.
-  - If you download a zip, you should end up with a directory containing index.html (or index.php) and the server-side files.
+  - If you download a zip, you should end up with a directory containing https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip (or https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip) and the server-side files.
 Place this directory under your web server’s root or a virtual host.
   - If the release requires configuration, follow the included README or setup instructions in the asset.
 - Local environment setup
   - Create a MySQL database for the project.
 You can name it sites_every_day or similar.